Bardo-Konrad/QuickBlogpostPoster/README.md

 USAGE

 Enter your post in the big field.
 Enter the title in the smaller field.
 Press enter in the smaller field to send the post.
+Click the link to go to your blog to verify.